 Also called San Miguel de la Palma, this gem of an island is part of the autonomous community of the Canary Islands located in the northwestern part of Spain.
 It lies off the northwest of Africa in the North Atlantic Ocean.
 Out of the seven Canary Islands, la Palma is the 5th in size.
 It is also home to one of the four major national parks of the Canary Islands.
 This interesting island is a volcanic ocean island and the site of one of the leading astronomical observatories in the world.

 Originally formed as a seamount from volcanic activity three to four million years ago, la Palma is a mountainous region with an interesting geography thanks to the volcanic activities on the island.
-There are also a number of active but dormant volcanoes.
-La palmas economy is mostly centered on agriculture as it grows and exports vegetables and fruits like bananas, tomatoes as well as tobacco.
-In recent times, tourism is also becoming one of its major exports thanks to its beautiful landscapes, beaches, forests, and clear skies.
+There are also several active but dormant volcanoes.
+La palmas's economy is mostly centered on agriculture as it grows and exports vegetables and fruits like bananas, tomatoes, and tobacco.
+In recent times, tourism is also becoming one of its major exports, thanks to its beautiful landscapes, beaches, forests, and clear skies.
 The entire island is a protected UNESCO biosphere reserve.

 Why should people stay in La Palma

 Many of the people who visit la Palma come in the winter as it is among the best times to see the entire island.
 Although it has a small population, the people are quite hospitable and friendly.
 The weather is also the perfect escape from all the snow back home.
 The skies are clear and the air is magnificent thanks to the pollution laws.
 There are interesting sites to see and things to engage in like visiting active volcanoes to pristine beaches with black sand and bright blue waters.
 The island is also blessed with gorgeous green forests that have many interesting animals dwelling in them.